Liver cirrhosis is a serious and progressive

 - symptoms like ascites and maintain overall health.

-- Weight management: For those with non-alcohol fatty liver disease (NAFLD), weight
+non-alcohol fatty liver disease (NAFLD), weight

 loss can reduce liver fat and improve liver function.